Kirby's Adventure: Rereleases

+Remake

 In October 2002, Nintendo released Kirby: Nightmare in Dream Land, an enhanced remake of Kirby's Adventure for the Game Boy Advance (GBA).
 The core gameplay and level design were left mostly unchanged; minor tweaks include hidden entrances being easier to find and boss fights being more difficult.
 However, all the graphics and sound effects were redone from scratch to take advantage of the GBA's more powerful hardware.
 Nightmare in Dream Land adds more gameplay modes, including three new minigames and a cooperative multiplayer mode that supports up to four players.
 It also features "Meta Knightmare", an unlockable mode in which the player controls Meta Knight.
 According to Next Generation, 970,000 copies were sold worth $29 million in revenue.
 The game was sold out in three weeks according to 4Kids Entertainment.

+Other rereleases

 A port of Kirby's Adventure was released as a downloadable game for the Nintendo 3DS's eShop in the west on November 17, 2011, and in Japan on April 25, 2012.
-As a part of the 3D Classics line of rereleases, it has the ability to use the 3DS's stereoscopic 3D functionality.
+As a part of the 3D Classics line of rereleases, it has the ability to use the 3DS's stereoscopic 3D functionality and customize controls, and features small tweaked visual details and an improved frame rate in demanding levels.
 The game is otherwise unchanged.

 Kirby's Adventure is available in emulated form through the Virtual Console digital distribution service.
 It was released on the Wii Virtual Console worldwide in February 2007 and on the Wii U Virtual Console in April 2013.
 The GBA version was released on the Wii U Virtual Console in 2014.
 The NES version is also included in Kirby's Dream Collection (2012), a compilation of Kirby video games that commemorates the series' 20th anniversary, and on the NES Classic Edition (2016) dedicated console.
 It was added to the Nintendo Classics service on February 13, 2019.